-The southernmost tip of Portugal, the Algarve has 96 miles of a spectacular coastline on the Atlantic, and a culture and scenery very different from the rest of the country.
-With a mild year-round weather, warm sea waters, rich history, culinary and traditions – with low prices – the region has seen international tourism replace agriculture and fishing recently, since an international airport was opened in Faro, the regional capital.
+The southernmost tip of Portugal, the Algarve has 96 miles of spectacular coastline on the Atlantic, with a culture and scenery very different from the rest of the country.
+With mild year-round weather, warm sea waters, a rich history and culinary traditions, the area has seen international tourism replace agriculture and fishing, since an international airport was opened in Faro, the regional capital.

-The East coast of the Algarve, towards the Spanish border (see post on the East Algarve) is less developed, perhaps due to a nature reserve of lagoons and inlets separating the towns from the sand beaches.
-The east is also a more traditional and historic part of the Algarve, better suited for mature travelers.
-But that doesn’t mean that the bustling center should be bypassed – there is a lot to see there, if you pick the right time and place to visit.
+The East coast of the Algarve, towards the Spanish border (see post on East Algarve), has somehow managed to mostly escape this trend, perhaps thanks to a nature reserve of lagoons and inlets separating the towns from the sand beaches.
+East Algarve is also more traditional, historic and better suited for mature travelers.
+But that doesn’t mean that the bustling West should be bypassed – there is a lot to see there, if you pick the right time and places to visit.

 Armação de Pêra